Household Economic Strengthening

 Overview

-MOC implements an adolescents` skills development targeting out-of school children aged 15-17 years.
+We implement an adolescent` skills development targeting out of school children aged 15-17 years.
 Enrolled adolescents are attached to identified successful crafts persons operating in the trades of the adolescents` choices.
 Adolescents undergo a hands-on training for a minimum period of six months.
 The training takes a very practical approach, emphasising more on the hard skills, soft skills and not much of theory.

 Numbers of adolescents attached to a trainer range 1-5 depending on assessed capacity.
-In addition to skills training on a selected trade, youth also learn skills which include budgeting, marketing, business management, keeping records as the master craftsperson runs his/her business and assertiveness.
-Other mandatory training that trainers must receive include child safe-guarding, sexual harassment and basic computer skills.
+In addition to skills training on a selected trade, youth also learn skills which include budgeting, marketing, business management, records keeping and assertiveness as the master craftsperson runs his/her business.
 Upon completion of the training, adolescents have chances to the entrepreneurial route or formal employment.
 Others choose to further their knowledge and skills in the chosen trades by enrolling into formal learning institutions such as technical training colleges.
+Trainers must receive child safe-guarding training, and basic computer skills.

-Community cadres are responsible for identifying eligible adolescents, trainers and do the preliminary assessments and shortlisting of possible trainers.
-During the training period, weekly visits to the trainers are conducted by community cadres who also inspect timesheets and comments on learning progress by both the trainers and adolescents.
-At the end of the training, the project provides some start-up kits to groups of adolescents who choose the entrepreneurial route.
+Community cadres are responsible for identifying eligible adolescents, and trainers they also carryout preliminary assessments and shortlisting.
+During the training period, weekly visits to the training sites are conducted by community cadres.
+At the end of the training, MOC provides some start-up kits to groups of adolescents who choose the entrepreneurial route.
 Adolescents bind themselves by a constitution to working together and guide their operations by a project proposal and cash flow budgets.

-Mavambo Orphan Care currently uses two savings group methodologies: Internal Saving and Lending (ISAL) and Saving and Internal Lending Communities (SILC).
-Both methodologies are intended at inculcating a saving culture and money management skills at household level, among caregivers working with MOC.
-Savings groups promotion is targeted at economically active poor caregivers.
-Caregivers receive training, then pool their savings which are used as capital to fund household income generating activities.
+We currently use two savings group methodologies: Internal Saving and Lending (ISAL) and Saving and Internal Lending Communities (SILC).
+Both methodologies are intended to inculcate a saving culture and money management skills at the household level, among caregivers working with us.
+Caregivers receive training, then pool their savings, which are used as capital to fund household income-generating activities.
 Trained caregivers self-select into groups bound by a constitution and agree on the saving and lending terms.
-Area Facilitators (ISAL) and Field Agents (SILC) who are volunteers, conduct intensive monitoring from day of group formation, whose frequency decrease towards the end of the 18-month capacity-building cycle, beyond which they become autonomous.
+Area Facilitators (ISAL) and Field Agents (SILC), who are volunteers, conduct intensive monitoring from the day of group formation, whose frequency decreases towards the end of the 18-month capacity-building cycle, beyond which they become autonomous.
 In the ISAL methodology, groups also receive Selection Planning and Management (SPM) of business training after three to four months from the date of ISAL training.
 SPM training helps them to choose income generating activities and improves their business management skills.
 Share out meetings take place at the end of a saving and lending cycle, where groups share out lump sums and in some cases they also share-out assets.
 In addition to meeting basic household needs, there is potential for reinvestment and asset building following share-out meetings.
-Currently, a total of 2,516 caregivers are participating in savings groups out of a target of 3,106.
-The distribution is as follows: 1,728 caregivers in Harare; 126 for Chitungwiza and 662 in Goromonzi.

-Value Chain’ refers to all activities and services that bring a product (service) from conception (or being an idea), to its final use (consumption) in a particular industry.
+Value Chain refers to all activities and services that bring a product or service from conception to its final use in a particular industry.
 Value Chain can be illustrated as – from input supply to production, processing, wholesale and finally retail.
 At each stage in the chain, value is being added to the product or service.
 The Value Chain Model brings together actors at each step, and relationships between actors are key in this model.

-Value Chain allows the actors (those who handle the product) and supporters (those who create a conducive environment) to study and understand the environment surrounding their preferred value chain.
+Value Chain allows the actors and supporters to study and understand their surrounding environment.
 Value Chain actors may decide to upgrade and come into joint processing or marketing to add value to goods or services, build long term alliances with other chain actors centred on interests or mutual growth.
 In most cases, they build direct links with consumer markets to secure and maintain competitive advantage in the market.
 MOC employs this model on caregivers and adolescents engaged in income generating activities to enhance their competitiveness and profitability, therefore increasing household income.

 • Formalise businesses and make it easy for them to get support (workspace, contracts, loans),